Aashiq-Edavalapati/Aashiq-Edavalapati/README.md

 ```
 "I'm not just building software; I'm architecting solutions that bridge technology gaps
 and create tangible impact.
 My goal is to develop AI systems that augment human potential
-and blockchain applications that democratize access to financial services."
+applications that democratize access to financial services."
 ```

 ---